Baptism and Confirmation

 - If a student must miss a class session for a legitimate reason (illness, death in the family), Pastor must receive advance notice, and the session must be made-up before the next class.

-- Confirmands and their families are expected to attend Sunday School and church regularly, as well as other scheduled services, such as, but not limited to, mid-week Advent and Lenten vespers services, Ash Wednesday and all Holy Week services, and at least one of the Easter services.
+- Confirmands are expected to attend Sunday School and church regularly, as well as other scheduled services, such as, but not limited to, mid-week Advent and Lenten vespers services, Ash Wednesday and all Holy Week services, and at least one of the Easter services.

-- Confirmands will serve as acolytes throughout the year, including summer, assisting the pastor as needed during worship services.
-They will be dressed appropriately (see acolyte handbook).
+- Confirmands will serve as acolytes throughout the year, including summer, assisting the pastor as needed during worship services (see Acolyte Handbook).

 - Confirmands will fully participate in worship (making the sign of the cross, praying, singing the hymns and making the appropriate responses in the liturgy, etc.)

 - Confirmands are expected to take part in other events and activities sponsored by the congregation, such as helping with fund raisers and work days and attending social functions.

-- It is up to the parents and confirmands to fulfill the requirements of the Confirmation program.
+- It is up to the parents/guardians and confirmands to fulfill the requirements of the Confirmation program.
 Pastor and other teachers will encourage and help you as far as they are able, with your cooperation.